JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 For very formal events, funerals and black tie events, there is an unwritten dress code that simplifies things greatly.
 For the lower end of formality, the weddings and interview, I'm opting to introduce some visual interest through simple textures.
 In all instances I'm looking for classic English details and fairly basic choices.
 That is: If I'm wearing a suit to an event, I'm probably not looking to stand out.

-In total I'm after two suits and a few extra details:
+In total I'm after two suits and a few extra details.

-# TODO: Do all items first and then outfits
+# TODO: Do outfits first then items
+# e.g. Interview: dark navy suit + white twill shirt + quartz watch + black toe cap oxfords
+# ...
+The weather is also changeable in the UK so it is important to have some additional items for cold and wet weather: an umbrella and an overcoat.
+# then go into details on each item

 ### Dark Navy Suit
 - Either a plain weave or a simple textured weave that appears solid across a room